www-virtues-ag/virtues-dimens/SECURITY.md

 ### None Currently Known

-There are currently no known security vulnerabilities in AppDimens.
+There are currently no known security vulnerabilities in Virtues.
 If you discover one, please report it using the process described above.

 ## Security Updates